chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 />
 ```

 …the template layer creates the args object with *references* to the `user.name` and `user.age` properties.
-Specifically, it creates a *thunk*: an anonymous function which can be called later to get the value.
+Specifically, it creates a *thunk*: an anonymous function which can be called later to get the value at the time you invoke it.
 That’s something you can do yourself in JavaScript:

 ```js
 let root = new Root();